Hello Happiness phone booth: A debatable Initiative

 Over 140,000 minutes were logged in the first 30 days.
 The video got over 820 million media impression as it was picked up by international media, bloggers, after becoming the UAE’s top trending topic online.

 Coca-cola estimated the brand love increase by 13.5% after the campaign.

 The Debate – What Have People Said About Coca Cola Initiative Online?

-We’ve scanned the web for real feedback about the initiative in Dubai, Please find below summary for what’s being said about the initiative:
+We’ve scanned the web for real feedback about the initiative in Dubai, here’s a summary for what was being said:

-Most of negativity came from Facebook, in a post by MENA Tech on Facebook, People expressed their dissatisfaction and anger toward Coca Cola’s latest marketing campaign “Hello Happiness”, check out:
+In a post by MENA Tech on Facebook, People expressed their dissatisfaction and anger toward Coca Cola’s latest marketing campaign “Hello Happiness”.

-Volume of negative tweets is not noticeable, the campaign didn’t make that propaganda on Twitter, however, we’ve been able to capture some of people’s concerns around the campaign as following:
+Volume of negative tweets is low, the campaign didn’t make that propaganda on Twitter, however, we’ve been able to capture some of people’s concerns around the campaign as following: